Photos of Hagia Sophia

 Inner Narthex And Imperial Gate

 The inner narthex is a great place to prepare yourself to get into the striking Naos (Center) of Hagia Sophia.
 You may enjoy with golden mosaic ceiling and Byantine symbols.
 Marbles are eye-catching too.
-There are nine large doors to be entered to main section.
-Among all these doors, imperial gate is of course most attractive one.
-Besides one of the best mosaic of the church (Emperor Leon VI) places over the Imperial Gate.
+You may see the mosaic of Byzantine emperor (Leon VI) over the imperial gate.

 Hagia Sophia Omphalion Coronation Stage